LaunchCodeEducation/skills-back-end-java/assignments/techjobs-mvc/README.md

 - Displays search results at the same URL as the search form.
 - Displays jobs with alternately white and gray backgrounds (this is provided by the `"job-listing"` class).
 - Displays a listing of all 98 jobs in the system, when the user goes to the List page and selects "All".

+Refer to the [demo app][demo-app] if you're not sure how thing are supposed to work.

 ### How to Submit